codio/knowledge/source/instructors/admin/organization/organisation.rst

 The following Codio features are only accessible to Organization owners:

-    - **Overview** - Update organization profile, enable or disable the ability to create public objects, enable or disable Codio support access,  obtain invitation token, manage education settings, and delete the organization.
+- **Overview** - Update organization profile, manage the ability to create public objects, manage Codio support access, manage education settings, and delete the organization.
 - **Members** - View, add, and remove users in your organization and invite teachers to the organization.
-    - **Billing** - View your Codio plan information.
+- **Billing** - View your Codio subscription information.
 - **Rubrics** - Create and manage your grading templates.
-    - **Dashboard** - Specify the Student Dashboard default page (My Projects or Courses), and specify whether to hide/show Courses.
+- **Dashboard** - Specify Dashboard configurations for students, teachers and read-only teachers.
 - **IP Consent** - Enable or disable IP Consent and manage the versions.
 - **Custom Scripts** - Manage custom scripts used to integrate third-party systems to help and track students.
 - **Extensions** - Add and enable custom extensions for the organization.
-    - **LTI Integrations** - Specify and manage LTI integration settings.
+- **LTI Integrations** - View and manage LTI integration settings.
-    - **Integrations** - Specify API key for Sense.Network integration, and add other API integrations.
+- **Integrations** - Specify API integrations, Webhooks and SSO Integration.
 - **Assessment Libraries** - Create and manage assessment libraries for your organization.
 - **LLMs** - Specify API keys for LLM models or add a custom LLM provider.
+- **Course Action Data** - Download a report of all course management activities for the entire organization.
+- **Prompt Management** - Manage prompts, used in custom extensions, for the entire organization.